ging/fiware-idm-deprecated/extras/docker/README.md

 > If you do not specify a version you are pulling from `latest` by default.

 # Default settings included in the Image
-The image includes the following settings as defaults, but you can change any of them by accessing the container (see [this](#volumes)):
+The image includes the following settings as defaults, but you can change any of them by accessing the container (see [this](#volumes)) or changing the Dockerfile:

 | Setting       | Value  |
 |:-------------:|:------:|